wptrainingteam/keeping-wordpress-sites-secure/README.md

 *  [Source Code Protection](https://wordpress.org/plugins/wp-code-protection/): Source Code Protection is a simple and effective plugin that uses to prevent common techniques in protecting your code from being stolen.
 Disable the following keys CTRL+A, CTRL+C, CTRL+X,CTRL+S or CTRL+V. No one can right click images on your site if you want.

 _**Be vigilant!**_ By being proactive and taking a few steps of preparation for security's sake you can keep your site safe and enjoy some peace of mind.

+## Lesson Overview

+* Demonstrate points how you can make more safe your WordPress site
+* Follow all the steps or points that make sure to setup WordPress site.
+* Practice exercises to and add any WordPress security plugin to more secure your WordPress site.

 ## Exercises